-Windy Mykynos is famous for its windmills, but my main memory of this island is the paint party at Paradise Beach Resort (no photos which is probably for the best).
+Windy Mykynos is famous for its windmills, but my main memory of this island is the paint party at Paradise Beach Resort (not many photos which is probably for the best).
 Two spandex wearing Zumba bodies got the party started around 4pm and by 6pm, one fish bowl down, everyone was joining in.
 Partying late into the night was no problem with our beach bungalows just a few steps away.
 We did of course also wander between the cool concrete blocks in town and spend some time enjoying yet another amazing sunset beneath the windmills.

 On the day our tour finished back in Athens, we had some time before our flight to explore the Acropolis, the Monastiraki Flea Market and sample some more local food.
 Friends has told us of a joint selling the best Falafel in town, so of course we had to check it out and Falafellas did not disappoint!

 If you’re looking to book a Greek island hopping tour this year I cannot recommend Med Experience enough.
 We chose to go with them because of their smaller group sizes and affordable price.
 I’m really looking forward to travelling with them again in the future!